About Engineering Content

 A paid subscription is available for a few reasons, one touched upon above in the concept of two buckets.
 These reasons can also be read as benefits where my intentions line up with those of more specialized readers.
 These include:

-4. Under the two bucket model, I expect that I will also be sharing a fair amount of video content and in this endeavour I further expect that the public and free channel will be the venue for shorter, introductory items whereas the private and paid channel will be where more substantive sessions will be shared.
+Under the two bucket model, I expect that I will also be sharing a fair amount of video content and in this endeavour I further expect that the public and free channel will be the venue for shorter, introductory items whereas the private and paid channel will be for more substantive sessions.

 A paid subscription is something to consider if any of these reasons resonate with you.
 If these reasons don’t resonate with you, it is probably a good thing to know beforehand.
 I might be inclined to invoke Dante and run a sign over my paid subscription offering that reads “Abandon hope, all ye who enter here!”
 I can imagine my more marketing-saavy friends intervening to discourage me from doing so.
-That might be one generative simulation that I should probably have attended to.
+That might be one generative simulation that I should probably have attended to before setting words to the page.